This page contains a list of schools and educational establishments in

 the majority of Gambia's schools

-have a look at Region 3, the North Bank Region, which is where
+have a look at Region 3 (the North Bank Region), and note that

 Falling Rain directory covers the